Perennial pepperweed

 Similar species: Hoary cress (Cardaria draba; non-native) looks slightly like perennial pepperweed but is only up to three feet tall and leaves clasp the stem.

 Mechanical: Not recommended due to the extensive root system.
-Continual mowing, prior to seed-set, may help suppress populations.
+Continual mowing before the seed set may help suppress populations.

 Chemical: Mowing or grazing in spring followed by foliar spray of chlorsulfuron or imazapyr.
 Foliar spray of glyphosate at flower bud stage on small populations.